-Now in this particular demodulation what we will try to do, we will try to suppose at that time we are bothered about the VCO generated output okay.
-Now we are actually looking into the error signal that is being generated after the PLL, after the loop filter problem.
-So what we have to do is we will give as input the FM modulated signal we do not actually tracking we are not tracking anything.
+Now in this particular demodulation what we will try to do we will try to suppose at that time we were bothered about the VCO generated output okay now we are actually looking into the error signal that is being generated after the PLL after the loop filter so what we have to do is will give as input the FM modulated signal we do not actually tracking we are not tracking anything so we are not worried about the VCO generated output we are not worried about now.

-So we are not worried about the VCO generated output we are not worried about now we are not worried about that, we will take that from the loop filter whatever is coming out we will take that and we could prove mathematically again you can see, why we are able to use this, because mathematically this is getting proved.
-So it is the circuit almost operating the way it is defined its transfer function and everything operating on the signal this is what it is giving.
+Now we are not worried about that we take that from the low filter whatever is coming out we will take that and we could prove mathematically again you can see why we are able to use this because mathematically this is getting proved so it is the circuit almost operating the way it is defined its transfer function and everything operating on the signal this is what it is giving so once you prove that mathematically you know that with this circuit I can do this things.

-So once you prove that mathematically you know that with this circuit I can do these things.
-So we can see that the error signal is actually becoming the differentiation of that particular thing okay.
-So differentiation sorry differentiation of this output and that becomes happens to be proportional to my message signal.
-So that means at the error I am getting my demodulated signal right.

-So what we have so far done is by we employed two methods of FM one was direct method one was indirect method indirect method B could be used VCO indirect method we had to do a lot of things, a lot of multiplier part lot of non linear and nonlinear circuit and all those things.
-And then for demodulation also we could see there are two methods one is through differentiation followed by envelope detector which is simple enough.
+So we can see that the error signal is actually becoming the differentiation of that particular thing okay so differentiation sorry differentiation of this output and that becomes happens to be proportional to my message signal so that means at the error I am getting my demodulated signal right so what we have so far done is by we employed two methods of FM one was direct method one was indirect method indirect method we could be used VCO indirect method we had to do a lot of things a lot of multiplier part lot of nonlinear circuit and all those things.

-So for differentiation you will probably have to employ a linear part of a high pass filter okay.
-And the other part is just use PLL for demodulating FM signal, so these are two things that can be done to demodulate FM signal okay.
-So far we have analyzed about FM bandwidth and how we can generate or demodulate FM modulated signal and FMD modulated signal okay.
-So this is something we have analyzed.
+And then for demodulation also we could see there are two methods one is through differentiation followed by envelope detector which is simple enough so for differentiation you will probably have to employ a linear part of a high-pass filter okay and the other part is just use PLL for demodulating FM signal so these are two things that can be done to demodulate FM signal okay.

-But first of all we need to understand that why we should study FM or why one should employ FM so this is something we will now be exploring.
-So we will try to see or try to appreciate that FM has some good characteristics initially people who would have thought probably it is the bandwidth efficient protocol sorry, bandwidth efficient modulation technique.
+So far we have analyzed about FM bandwidth and how we can generate or demodulate FM modulated signal and FM demodulated signal okay so this is something we have analyzed but first of all we need to understand that why we should study FM or why one should employ FM so this is something we will now be exploring so we will try to see or try to appreciate that FM has some good characteristics initially people who would have thought probably it is the bandwidth efficient protocol sorry bandwidth efficient modulation technique.

-But that is not the case we have already proven that this is not probably as bandwidth efficient as any of the modulated signal.
-But there are some advantage and this is something which we will be exploring next.
-So the first thing is we have already discussed that there are any modulated signal that will be transferring that has some effect when it is passed through a channel right.
+But that is not the case we have already proven that that this is not probably as bandwidth efficient as any of the a modulated signal but there are some advantage and this is something which we will be exploring next so the first thing is we have already discussed that there are any modulated signal that will be transferring that has some effect when it is passed through a channel right.